viet34tqc/todos-redux-ts/README.md

 ## Components

     - Header: a big header with static text
-    - Form: input for adding todo
+    - FormAddTodo: input for adding todo
     - TodoList
     - TodoItem:
         - Button to mark completed
         - Name
         - Select color
         - Button to delete
-    - Footer
+    - FilterTodo
         - 2 buttons
             - Mark all completed
             - Clear all completed todos